Say Goodbye to Foot Pain!

 A one on one Initial Assessment with our Physiotherapist where an extensive overview of medical-related history will be undergone to ensure we can meet your needs.
 Tests that calculate the range of motion and gait analysis in the lower extremities will be completed using traditional and current methods of technology.
 A 3-dimensional casting of your feet will be done using a foam impression mould to form your orthotics to your feet.

 Upon dispense of your orthotics, an appointment will take place within one week of your assessment (depending on your availability).
 At that time your custom-made orthotics will be fitted within your shoes to guarantee satisfaction.
 You will be educated at that time as to how to use the orthotics for your benefit.
-As well, depending on the assessment the Physiotherapist may give you exercises to strengthen and / or improve your gait.
+As well, depending on the personalized assessment and your activity level the Physiotherapist may give you exercises to strengthen and / or improve your gait during daily activities.